stagas/tssw/README.md

 <script type="module" src="./script.tsx"></script>
 ```

+## Caveats

+- It will most likely require a refresh initially, so this isn't useful to be deployed.
+Check out [tsbro](https://github.com/stagas/tsbro) for a solution to that.

 ## Support

 <a href="https://www.buymeacoffee.com/stagas" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" style="height: 60px !important;width: 217px !important;" ></a>